cosmos/gaia/CONTRIBUTING.md

 ## Dependencies

-We use [Go 1.11 Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.
+We use [Go Modules](https://github.com/golang/go/wiki/Modules) to manage dependency versions.

 The main branch of every Cosmos repository should just build with `go get`, which means they should be kept up-to-date with their dependencies so we can get away with telling people they can just `go get` our software.

+When dependencies in Gaia's `go.mod` are changed, it is generally accepted practice to delete `go.sum` and then run `go mod tidy`.

 Since some dependencies are not under our control, a third party may break our build, in which case we can fall back on `go mod tidy -v`.